5 Steps to Creating a First-Rate Webinar Guaranteed to Converts

 To finish, you want to open up the webinar to your audience.
 You can either do this by asking them to submit questions to you before the webinar, or you can ask them to reach out on Twitter or via an in-built chat box with their queries.

 This is the part where you really start to make a connection with your audience and you can showcase your deep knowledge on your topic.
 Spend some time answering as many questions as you can, but try to wrap things up after an hour – people’s time is precious!
+In a recent webinar case study, we discovered some mistakes you’ll want to avoid as well.

 - Build rapport with your audience